HuangY2022/NJGCG/README.md

 # NJGCG
-The source code and input data of GRMEC-SC.
+The source code and input data of NJGCG.

 Usage
 njgcg.m: The main file to run the model.